These four steps can mitigate your risk and be the difference between a quick response to a cyberattack and one that grows unwieldy.

 Assessment results allow for strategic decisions to be made in the context of an organization’s culture and risk tolerance and mitigation.
 There are multiple assessment services available, from general scans for your system’s weak points to more detailed evaluations such as external vulnerability assessments and penetration testing.
 Some providers allow you to benchmark your preparedness against peer organizations and receive customized remedial recommendations.

-To gain a better understanding of the financial impact of a cybersecurity attack, you should conduct a loss quantification study.
+To gain a better understanding of the financial impact of a cyber attack, you should conduct a loss quantification study.
 A number of different methodologies and tools are available that range from sophisticated cyber risk benchmarks to management-oriented approaches.
 Typically, large organizations have more success quantifying cyber risks, but small companies need to make it a priority, as they're often the targets of cyberattacks.

 It’s crucial that insurance is part of your preparedness discussions so you can be sure the policy will indemnify you for the potential loss.
 Cyber insurance is a valuable tool, and many insurers offer their clients value-added mitigation services.